Investing in ICOs

 Research the team

 The first part of the research should be to confirm that the people really exists.
-Try to do so by checking Twitter-accounts, Facebook-accounts, LinkedIn-accounts and other profiles of the team members (maybe not Tinder, that could be thought to be going a little bit too far).
+Try to do so by checking Twitter-accounts, Facebook-accounts, LinkedIn-accounts etc. You could also check other profiles of the team members (maybe not Tinder, that could be thought to be going a little bit too far).
 Why should you do this?
 Well, if I would start an ICO to raise money from you with the sole purpose of defrauding you, than I would probably not do that under my real name, right?
 What we’re saying here is that the existence of the persons in the team is not in any way whatsoever a guarantee that the ICO will be successful, but it is at least one less big risk factor to worry about.

 Also try random google searches and try to find relevant stuff on forums such as Bitcoin Talk and Reddit.
 This is partly in order to verify information listed in the abovementioned accounts.
 But mostly, it is to find out whether or not the project team members or founders have a questionable history.
 Also, it’s for seeing if you can find anything questionable about their current or previous business.